 Ivar and Deirdre clearly shared the troops' impression, as they now joined their team mates, looking excited.
 Any objection the princess might have had before against the duel seemed to have vanished as she now laid a hand on Angus' shoulder happily.

-"That was clearly one of the most impressive swordfights I've witnessed in my entire life.
+"That was without a doubt one of the most impressive swordfights I've witnessed in my entire life.
 You'll both give Temra's soldiers a run for their money."

 "Yes.
 Several times I even thought you were winning, Angus.
 It was a very tight outcome and I'm glad you two usually fight on the same side."

 "So am I, Prince Ivar."
 The loud voice of the king suddenly sounded over the courtyard, causing the soldiers to bow to their ruler and the Mystic Knights to stand up straighter as Conchobar approached their group.